 Overall, shopping in a Mexican supermarket can be less expensive than in the USA.
 This is because the food is cheaper and pesos are cheaper than the dollar.
 For 20 pesos, roughly $1, shoppers can buy a 20 oz coke bottle, two packages of tortillas, and a variety of fresh produce.

-Grocery stores in Mexico: Where to Go?
+✦ Grocery stores in Mexico: Where Are They?

 La Comerical and La Comer are hypermarkets (or superstores) that can be found in Central Mexico and Mexico City.
 According to this article, “about two-thirds of the retail sales in Mexico take place inside a grocery store and supermarket chains, so it’s not surprising that most of Mexico’s largest retail chains are hypermarkets and convenience stores that sell food.”

 Calimax is one of the largest Mexican grocery stores, with over 90 locations throughout the country.
 Chedraui is owned by the French store Carrefour, and sells everything from food to pets to electronics.
 Also, stores like Wal-Mart, Soriana, and CostCo offer a large selection of clothing, accessories, and even shoes to purchase while on your food shopping trip.